Interminh/venture-academy-v2/README.md

 ## Team

-Built and maintained by the Venture Academy Tutors club directors at Interlake High School: Violet Ha, Minh Do, and Saahil Shah.
+Built and maintained by the Venture Academy Tutors club director *tech-lead* at Interlake High School: Minh Do